Enbrel, lyophilizate 10 mg 4 pcs

 Infections

-Patients should be screened for infections before starting Enbrel, during treatment and after therapy, taking into account the average elimination half-life of etanercept of approximately 70 hours (7-300 hours).
+Patients should be monitored for infections before starting Enbrel, during treatment, and after completion of therapy, taking into account the average half-life of etanercept of approximately 70 hours (7-300 hours).

-Sepsis, tuberculosis, parasitic infections (including protozoa) and severe infections, including opportunistic infections, including invasive fungal infections, listeriosis and legionellosis have been reported with Enbrel.
-Misdiagnosis of these infections, especially of fungal and other opportunistic infections, resulted in delayed prescription of necessary treatment and, in some cases, death.
+Sepsis, tuberculosis, parasitic infections (including protozoa), and severe infections, including opportunistic infections, including invasive fungal infections, listeriosis, and legionellosis, have been reported with use of Enbrel.
+Incorrect diagnosis of these infections, especially fungal and other opportunistic infections, led to delayed administration of the necessary treatment and, in some cases, death.

-The possibility of opportunistic infections, such as endemic mycoses, should be taken into account when examining patients.
+When examining patients, one must take into account the possibility of them developing opportunistic infections, for example, endemic mycoses.
 Patients who develop new infections during treatment with Enbrel should be closely monitored.
 Enbrel should be discontinued if the patient develops a severe infection.
-Enbrel should be used with great caution in patients with a history of frequent or chronic infections or who have an underlying medical condition, such as advanced or poorly controlled diabetes, which may contribute to the development of infections.
+Enbrel should be used with extreme caution in patients with a history of frequent or chronic infections or who have an underlying medical condition, such as advanced or poorly controlled diabetes, that may precipitate the development of infections.

-The safety and efficacy of Enbrel has not been evaluated in patients with chronic infections.
+The safety and effectiveness of Enbrel in patients with chronic infections has not been evaluated.

 Tuberculosis